0409 087 157

 At age 42 I started painting as a hobby.
 Continued for about three years but found that a growing family and a new business allowed me less and less time for painting.

 Upon retiring fifteen years ago, after a twenty year absence I started painting again, still in oils but with a leaning towards pastels as a new medium for me.
-I exhibited in my first show in October 2007 and met with immediate success, gaining “Best in Show” with “Rhapsody in Blue”, since then several more awards have come my way, most recently two prizes in the Queensland PAQ Art Competition.
+I exhibited in my first show in October 2007 and met with immediate success, gaining “Best in Show” with “Rhapsody in Blue”, since then more awards have come my way, most recently two prizes in the Queensland PAQ Art Competition.

 I continue to concentrate on pastels with an occasional foray back to oils.
 I prefer to concentrate on being good at one or two mediums rather than being lackluster at many.

 JONATHAN W. JONES, AM